hbctraining/Intro-to-R-flipped/lessons/01_introR-R-and-RStudio.md

 Best practice is to enter the commands in the **script editor**, and save the script.
 You are encouraged to comment liberally to describe the commands you are running using `#`.
 This way, you have a complete record of what you did, you can easily show others how you did it and you can do it again later on if needed.

 **The Rstudio script editor allows you to 'send' the current line or the currently highlighted text to the R console by clicking on the `Run` button in the upper-right hand corner of the script editor**.
-Alternatively, you can run by simply pressing the `Ctrl` and `Enter` keys at the same time as a shortcut.

 Now let's try entering commands to the **script editor** and using the comments character `#` to add descriptions and highlighting the text to run: